On NordLocker file encryption

 Your data is not our business.
 Our encryption system is designed this way so that we wouldn’t be able to see your file content under any circumstances.

-If uploading files to the cloud is as easy as a drag-and-drop, why should securing them with encryption be any different?
 We aim to make advanced encryption solutions available for everyone, regardless of their computer skills and cryptography expertise.
-To achieve this, we follow the best usability practices and always keep use cases in mind when designing NordLocker.
+To achieve this, we follow the best usability practices and always keep our users in mind when designing NordLocker.

 Being open about our technology